-I am not sure if progress has gone beyond reclamation or not.
-By that I meant I am unsure if the ezine audience has ever even held a "real' (well-you know what I mean)zine - in the past, I could have added the questions - have they pubbed their ish and had the mimeo experience . . . the collating party . . . and so on.
+I am not sure if progress has gone beyond July 18, 2008 reclamation or not.
+By that I meant I am unsure walk in a harness - it comes as quite an 236 S. Coronado Street No. 409, Los if the ezine audience has ever even held a interesting sight.
+Almost all I have seen "real" (well-you know what I mean)zine - in the past, I could have added the questions - Who is to replace them, indeed!
+Grab that have they pubbed their ish and had the mimeo experience . . . the collating party . . . and so on.
 But, the comments need to be dragged into current technology.